wp-plugins/print-money/readme.txt

 This is the default setting.

-= How do I change the "look" of a visible button? =
+= How do I change the look of a visible button? =

 You can change the text in the settings.
 If you wish to change the actual appearance, you will need to know basic css and css attributes.
 You can add CSS inside of wp-admin or to our stylesheet within the plugin samplestyle.css